Exposure Control Plan

 See also: Xavier University Exposure Control Plan

-Xavier University has an Exposure control Plan to minimize the transmission of bloodborne pathogens, to provide a safe workplace for all workers and to ensure compliance with the Occupational Safety & Health Administration (OSHS) Regulations, Standard - 29 CFR 1910.1030, Bloodborne Pathogens.
+Xavier University has an Exposure control Plan to minimize the transmission of bloodborne pathogens, to provide a safe workplace for all workers and to ensure compliance with the Occupational Safety and Health Administration (OSHS) Regulations, Standard - 29 CFR 1910.1030, Bloodborne Pathogens.

 While this program only applies to those job titles which may have occupational exposure due to the nature of their work (police officer, athletic trainer, nurse, etc.), any of us may have occasion to encounter blood or other potentially infectious material in our lives.
-Therefore, it would be in your best interest to familiarize yourself with the principles of Universal Precautions, a concept that assumes that all human blood and certain human body fluids are treated as if known to be infectious for HIV, HBV and other bloodborne pathogens.
+Therefore, it would be in your best interest to familiarize yourself with the principles of Universal Precautions, a concept that assumes that all human blood and certain human body fluids are treated as if known to be infectious for HIV, HBV

 Bloodborne Pathogens are pathogenic (disease-producing) microorganisms that are present in human blood and can cause disease in humans.
 These pathogens include, but are not limited to, hepatitis B virus (HBV) and human immunodeficiency virus (HIV).